+of sound mind and not under or subject to duress, fraud or undue influence.

 Witness One

 Signature:

 Print Name:

 Address:

 Dated: , 20

-Witness Two
+Witness Two Signature:

-Signature:

 Print Name:

 Address:

 Dated: , 20

 Notary Acknowledgment.

 State of Ohio County of ss.

-On, 20 , before me, the undersigned notary
+On, 20, before me, the undersigned notary

-above Health Care Power of Attorney, , principal of the and who has acknowledged that (s)he executed the in.
-I attest that the principal appears to be of sounces, fraud or undue influence.
+public, personally appeared, principal of the above Health Care Power of Attorney, and who has acknowledged that (s)he executed the same for the purposes expressed therein.
+I attest that the principal appears to be of sound mind and not under or subject to duress, fraud or undue influence.

-Notary Publi
+Notary Publi - С

 My Commission Expires:

 © 2005 National Hospice and Palliative Care Organization.
-2015 Revised.
+2022 Revised.